felix4323/Python-Sports-Betting-Arbitrage-Project/README.md

 ## Objectives

-The main objective of this project was to investigate potential drivers of sports betting arbitrage opportunities by comparing opportunities across:
+The main objective of this project was to investigate potential drivers of sports betting arbitrage opportunities by comparing arbitrage opportunities across different tournament levels, surfaces and rounds.
-- Tournament Level
-- Surface
-- Round

 A betting strategy was also backtested using historical odds to estimate theoretical profitability.